ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Methods with Arguments and a Return Value
 -----------------------------------------

-Since getters take no arguments all they can do is return some value based on the current state of the object.
+Since getters take no arguments all they can do is return a value based on the current state of the object.
 But often it’s useful to have methods that compute values based on both the current state of the object and some arguments.

 For example, while we could use a ``Turtle``\ ’s ``getXPos`` and ``getYPos`` getters and some math (remember your Pythagorean Theorem?) to figure out how far